Just engaged? Congratulations! Make sure you follow these 10 tips before tying the knot.

 Everyone will be excited for you and will naturally want to know all the details.
-Craft some good catchall responses to these types of questions:
+Here are some good catchall responses to common questions:

-- How did he propose?
+- How did s/he propose?
 Develop your story.
 You’ll be telling it over and over again.

 If you’re picking a popular time of year, you will want to plan well in advance to make sure you’re able to secure your preferred venue on the date you choose.
 The best method is to pick a season, month or selection of possible dates; pick your venue; and book an available date at that venue.